Center Staff

 Nobuhiko Daito, Ph.D., is a Research Affiliate with the Center and a transport specialist with The World Bank.
 He recently graduated from the Schar School where he studied under Dr. Jonathan Gifford, the Center’s Director.
 His research interests include infrastructure financing, transportation policy, public finance, public-private partnerships, spatial analysis, and non-motorized transportation modes.
 He received his graduate degree in urban and regional planning (M.U.R.P.) from the University of California, Irvine.
 Dr. Daito’s most recent publications can be found here.
 You can contact him at ndaito@gmu.edu

-Zhenhua Chen, Ph.D., is a Research Affiliate with the Center and an Assistant Professor of regional and city planning at the Knowlton School of Architecture at Ohio State University.
+Zhenhua Chen, Ph.D., is a Research Affiliate with the Center and an Associate Professor of regional and city planning at the Knowlton School of Architecture at Ohio State University.
 He received his Ph.D. from the Schar School where he studied under Dr. Jonathan Gifford, the Center’s Director.
 Dr. Chen’s research interests include infrastructure planning and policy, regional science, risk and resilience, and big data analytics.
 Prior to joining the Ohio State University, he was selected as a Fellow with the International Road Federation (IRF) and with the Eno Center for Transportation.
 He also completed postdoctoral research with the Center for Risk and Economic Analysis of Terrorism Events at the University of Southern California’s Price School of Public Policy.
 His most recent publications can be found here.

 The Center has proudly hosted a number of scholars and students.